HumblePasty/EDF_Proj/docs/log/Jun6_12_Log.md

   - Here I used the spline interpolation model

+  - CO2 should not be so schocastic

+  - focus on N2O

     <img src="./Jun6_12_Log.assets/image-20240612170715930.png" alt="image-20240612170715930" style="zoom: 33%;" />

   - interpolate values for all days within time range

   - sum and get the total emission

   - not in years, but within a total time frame

+  - also include a column indicating the number of measurement